Related Post

 I started Ambien, and it works.
 Knocks me out.
 If MY insurance pays for it -state insurance-I bet anyone’s would.
 Maybe it would work for you.
 Talk to your doctor about it.

-msplumuniq said in November 18th, 2008 at 2:38 am
+November 18, 2008 at 2:38 am

 BTW, thanks for the advice on the melatonin from the above poster.
 I take it once in awhile to supplement the ambien of if I’m out.
 I give it to my daughter in small doses on occasions when she can’t sleep.

-Cindy said in November 18th, 2008 at 6:54 am
+November 18, 2008 at 6:54 am

 I’ve tried melatonin, it worked for a short time.
 I currently use an over the counter sleep aid which is just benedryl (25-50mg), I was using tylenol pm…but I don’t need the tylenol everynight….so, anyway-I hope you get some whell deserved rest very soon.
 Feel better

-the three dog blogger said in November 18th, 2008 at 2:03 pm
+November 18, 2008 at 2:03 pm

 Hi Tricia.